Gutzwiller approximation approach to the SU(4) $t$-$J$ model: Numerical results

-For the case doping hole from integer filling number $\nu_{0}=1$, the electron density dependence of the pairing order parameter (RVB gap or spin gap) is shown in FIG.\ref{GapdiagramAtv1v2}(a) and here we denote $\Delta_{s}=\tilde{\Delta}_{12}$ and $\Delta_{d+id}=\tilde{\Delta}_{12}$ for the extended $s$-wave state and the $d+id$ state, respectively.
-The quantity $g_{t}\Delta$ can be understood as an approximate superconducting transition temperature $T_{c}$\cite{Honerkamp2013,PWAnderson2004J.Phys.} and it describes the superconducting order parameter.
-As shown in FIG.\ref{GapdiagramAtv1v2}(a), in a whole doping area close to quarter filling, the extended $s$-wave is much more favorable than the $d+id$ state.
-And the behavior of $g_{t}\Delta$ also has a dome structure.
-Their corresponding behaviors of the electron density dependence of kinetic energy order parameters are shown in FIG.\ref{GapdiagramAtv1v2}(b), here we denote $\chi_{s}=\chi$ and $\chi_{d+id}=\chi$ for the extended $s$-wave state and the $d+id$ state, respectively.
+For the case of hole doping away from quarter filling, the electron density dependence of the pairing order parameter (RVB gap or flavor gap) is shown in Fig. \ref{GapdiagramAtv1v2}(a), and here we denote $\Delta_{s}=\tilde{\Delta}_{12}$ and $\Delta_{d+id}=\tilde{\Delta}_{12}$ for the extended $s$-wave state and the $d\pm id$ state, respectively.
+The quantity $g_{t}\Delta$ describes the superconducting order parameter.
+As shown in Fig. \ref{GapdiagramAtv1v2}(a), in a whole doping region close to quarter filling, the magnitude of the pairing order parameter and the superconducting order parameter of the extended $s$-wave state is substantially higher than that of the $d\pm id$ state.
+As a function of doping $\delta=1-n$, both of the behaviors for $g_{t}\Delta$ of the extended $s$-wave state and of the $d\pm id$ state have a dome structure. $g_{t}\Delta$ vanishes linearly near $\delta=0$.
+The quantity $g_{t}\Delta$ can be understood as an approximate superconducting transition temperature $T_{c}$ \cite{Honerkamp2013,PWAnderson2004J.Phys.}.
+Their corresponding behaviors of the electron density dependence of the kinetic energy order parameter are shown in Fig. \ref{GapdiagramAtv1v2}(b), and here we denote $\chi_{s}=\chi$ and $\chi_{d+id}=\chi$ for the extended $s$-wave state and the $d\pm id$ state, respectively.
+The total energy of the extended $s$-wave state is evidently lower than that of the $d\pm id$ state in the whole doping region, as shown in Fig. \ref{GapdiagramAtv1v2}(c).
+Here $E_{d+id}$ and $E_{s}$ are the total energies (given by Eq. (\ref{RenormalazitionHvalue})) per site of the $d\pm id$ state and the extended $s$-wave state, respectively.
+Therefore, the extended $s$-wave state is the dominant pairing state in the case of hole doping away from quarter filling.

-However, in the doping range close to half-filling, the $d+id$ state does not arise until doping more than $\delta=1-n\approx0.05$ and the $s$-wave state disappears in a whole doping area close to half-filling.
-However, the superconducting state $d+id$ close to half-filling is so weak compared to the case in the doping range close to quarter filling that almost superconductivity in this doping area can be neglected.
-Their corresponding kinetic energy order parameters behave identically.
-The numerical results for the doping area close to the half-filling can be found in Appendix \ref{appendixsec:halffillingresults}.